-A slash bunt (aka butcher boy) is illegal in all age groups and the player will be called out if this play is attempted.
+A slash bunt (aka butcher boy) is illegal in all games and the player will be called out if this play is attempted.
 A slash bunt is defined as a player showing bunt at any time during the pitch and then swinging at that same pitch.
+The play is ruled dead, and no baserunners may advance.